pivotal/docs-tap/cert-mgr-contour-fcd/install-cert-mgr.hbs.md

 # Install cert-manager, Contour

-This document tells you how to install cert-manager, Contour, and FluxCD Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.
+This document tells you how to install cert-manager, Contour, and Flux CD Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.

->**Note** Follow the steps in this topic if you do not want to use a profile to install cert-manager, contour, and FluxCD Source Controller.
+>**Note** Follow the steps in this topic if you do not want to use a profile to install cert-manager, contour, and Flux CD Source Controller.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.md).

 ## <a id='cnr-prereqs'></a>Prerequisites

-Before installing cert-manager, Contour, and FluxCD Source Controller:
+Before installing cert-manager, Contour, and Flux CD Source Controller:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).